Location

 Bechtel is responsible for the engineering and procurement for the balance of the plant, as well as the installation, construction and commissioning of the project.

-Siemens will provide the power-island package for Panda Temple II, including the supply of gas and steam turbines, and the waste heat recovery boilers.
+Siemens will provide the power-island package for Panda Temple II, including the supply of gas and steam turbines and the waste heat recovery boilers.
 The order includes a long-term service agreement and is worth approximately $300m.

 Panda’s second power plant in Temple will use advanced combustion turbine and emission-control technology.
 With a gross installed capacity of 758MW, the plant will serve approximately 750,000 homes in the central Texas area with clean fossil power.
 It will be supplied with natural gas from producers in Texas.

-Panda Temple project is a natural gas-fired combined cycle power plant being built in the city of Temple, Texas, US.
+Panda Temple project is a natural gas fired combined-cycle power plant being built in the city of Temple, Texas, US.

-The power plant will comprise two Siemens gas turbines (SGT6-5000F), one Siemens steam turbine (SST6-5000), three Siemens SGen6 generators (including two SGen6-1000A generators and one SGen6-2000H generator), two NEM made Benson heavy duct-fired heat recovery steam generators (HRSG), and a wet condenser.
+The power plant will comprise two Siemens gas turbines (SGT6-5000F), one Siemens steam turbine (SST6-5000), three Siemens SGen6 generators (including two SGen6-1000A generators and one SGen6-2000H generator), two NEM made Benson heavy duct-fired heat recovery steam generators (HRSG) and a wet condenser.

 The four-stage SGT6-5000F gas turbine with 208MW power capacity for 60Hz grid frequency represents the latest version of F-class gas turbine from Siemens.
-It incorporates an additional 20MW power capacity, which allows the plant to boost power output during peak demand period.
+It incorporates an additional 20MW power capacity, which allows the plant to boost power output during peak demand periods.

 It features 13 stage axial-flow compressors and 16 ultra-low NOx dual-fuel combustors with can-annular configuration.